kawaicheung/book-on-naming-things/manuscript/0_C_OppositesDontAlwaysAttract.md

 In DoneDone, we've created a new concept called _Workflows_.
 A workflow defines a series of statuses that an issue can be in.
 We let users create workflows to tailor them to their own business processes.
 When a user is ready to use the workflow, it has to be _published_.

-A user can also -- for lack of a better verb -- _unpublish_ a workflow.
-The requirements for a workflow to be "unpublishable" are more than just that it's already been published; There are a few other caveats like being associated to an active project.
-So, I decied to wrap this logic inside of a convenient little method.
+A user can also--for lack of a better verb--_unpublish_ a workflow.
+The requirements for a workflow to be "unpublishable" are more than just that it's already been published; There are a few other caveats as well.
+So, I decide to wrap this logic inside of a convenient little method.
 My first attempt at a method name is:

 ```
 public bool IsWorkflowUnpublishable();